ecklf/ac2100-openwrt-guide/README.md

 ## 6. Setup PPPOE simulator

-Start the `pppoe-simulator` (you may need to run this as `root` for scappy to function properly).
-You should see `Waiting for packets`.
+- Open up http://192.168.31.1 in your browser
+- If there is a terms and conditions screen, click on 马上体验
+- Click on 继续配置

 <p align="center">
     <img height="auto" width="auto" src="images/5.png" />
 </p>

-Open up http://192.168.31.1 in your browser and click on 马上体验.

-Continue with clicking on 继续配置.
+Start the `pppoe-simulator` (you may need to run this as `root` for scappy to function properly).
+You should see `Waiting for packets`.

 <p align="center">
     <img height="auto" width="auto" src="images/6.png" />